RezaOnGithub/CENG477HW2/README.md

 - **IS NOT** used for clipping.
 The code for clipping should reside in Renderer!
 - Viewport Coordinates are floating-point!
 - Sooner or later coordinates need to be "dehomogenized"
-- Points here are fed to rasterized to obtain integer-aligned *fragments*
+- Points here are fed to rasterized to obtain integer-aligned *fragments* that have a different coordinate vectors

+## Pixel Coordinates

+Are different from Viewport Coordinates!
+Are non-negative integers!
+Have $Y$-down!
+Only used for outputting!

 # Weird Coordinate Naming